jbethancourt/aws-serverless-microservices/README.md

 Let's test our newly created function.
 We haven't created DynamoDB and the API yet, so we'll do a sample echo operation.
 The function should output whatever input we pass.

-1. Click "Test" option under the "Function Overview" section.
+1. Click the "Test" option under the "Function Overview" section.

 ![Configure test events](./images/lambda-test-event-create.jpg)

 2. Paste the following JSON into the event.
 The field "operation" dictates what the lambda function will perform.
-In this case, it'd simply return the payload from input event as output.
-Click "Create" to save
+In this case, it'd simply return the payload from the input event as output.
+Click "Save" to save
 ```json
 {
     "operation": "echo",